 While Guillén’s writings on the libertarian model of warfare are interspersed with reflections on anarchist organisation, his text “Neo-Anarchism: “El Anarcho-Marxismo y el deterioro del Leninismo” is yet to be translated into english.
 Recalling his proximity to the FAU and the OPR however, we can reasonably infer that he would have endorsed the especifist model.

-Guilléns writings on anti-imperialism are certainly novel in the anarchist canon, though anarchist anti-imperialism itself is not.
-The attention he paid to military matters reflects the course of his life – fighting in the Spanish civil war then finding himself swept up in the broader wave of armed rebellion against brutal dictatorships in South America.
-In Australia today these writings might seem abstract and irrelevant, but the world is changing swiftly and libertarian engagement with questions of the defense of revolution and militant struggle are matters that may become surprisingly relevant again.
+Guillén’s writings on anti-imperialism are certainly novel in the anarchist canon, though anarchist anti-imperialism itself is not.
+The attention he paid to military matters reflects the course of his life.
+Fighting in the Spanish civil war, then finding himself swept up in the broader wave of armed rebellion against brutal dictatorships in South America.
+In Australia today these writings might seem abstract and irrelevant, but the world is changing swiftly and libertarian engagement with questions of the defense of revolution and military matters are matters that may become surprisingly relevant again in the future.
 Perhaps that is an article for the future.